RaviKMalhotra/CCSP/Domain 6 - Legal, Risk and Compliance/Domain 6 Important Questions 1.md

 The Department of Commerce manages the Privacy Shield program in the United States; the Departments of State and Interior do not.
 There is no Department of Trade.

-### Question # 20 - You’re a sophomore at a small, private medical teaching college in the midwestern United States; you make your tuition payments directly from your bank account via a debit card.
+### [important tricky] Question # 20 - You’re a sophomore at a small, private medical teaching college in the midwestern United States; you make your tuition payments directly from your bank account via a debit card.
 Which of the following laws and standards will not be applicable to you, your personal data, or the data you work with as a student?
 A. Sarbanes-Oxley Act (SOX)
 B. Health Information Portability and Accountability Act (HIPAA)
 C. Payment Card Industry Data Security Standards (PCI DSS)
 D. Family Educational Rights and Privacy Act (FERPA)
 Answer: A.

-SOX is only applicable to publicly traded corporations, not all companies.
+[important] **SOX is only applicable to publicly traded corporations**, not all companies.
 HIPAA may be applicable to the data you work with as a medical student, if you work with patient data.
 Your payment and personal data is governed by PCI DSS.
-FERPA protects your personal student information.
+**FERPA protects your personal student information**.

 ### Question # 21 - U.S. federal entities are required to use cloud data centers within the borders of the United States only.
 Which law, standard, or requirement mandates this?
 A. Federal Information Security Management Act (FISMA)